-The AHI describes the relative habitat value of over 400 km of shoreline and incorporates data from a variety of sources and strengths (i.e., some data incorporated include assessments from multiple years (e.g., sockeye spawning locations), whereas others data sets are not as strong due to small sampling effort (e.g., char spawning locations)).
-In some shoreline areas, habitat degradation has occurred but high values have been documented indicating they contain a habitat attribute that is critical to the maintenance of a healthy population (e.g., spawning areas).
-Based on their particularly high fish habitat value and sensitivity irrespective of land use impacts, char and sockeye spawning areas were added as a sixth shoreline class and made an overriding factor to AHI rank to provide for better management of these key habitat areas.
-These areas are similar to Zones of Sensitivity developed within other shoreline guidance documents.
+The AHI describes the relative habitat value of the Mabel Lake shoreline and incorporates data from a variety of sources and strengths.
+For example, field data describing habitat modifications were field verified during this project while other data sets are not as strong due to low sampling effort (e.g., mussel observations were limited and opportunistic).
+In some shoreline areas, high fish habitat values persist despite degradation by land use, suggesting they contain attributes critical to the maintenance of healthy fish populations (e.g., sockeye spawning or high juvenile rearing areas).
+Based on their particularly high fish habitat value and sensitivity irrespective of land use impacts, stream deltas, vegetated foreshore areas, sockeye shore spawning areas, and high value juvenile rearing areas were recognized as Sensitive Site Types, similar to Zones of Sensitivity identified in other shoreline guidance documents (Schleppe and Arsenault, 2006).